Kingdom of Hungary (1000–1301): Pagan revolts, wars, and consolidation (1038–1116)

-Stephen I survived his son, Emeric, which caused a four-decade crisis.
+Stephen I outlived his son, Emeric, which caused a four-decade long crisis.
 Stephen considered his cousin, Vazul, unsuitable for the throne and named his own sister's son, the Venetian Peter Orseolo, as his heir.
 After Vazul was blinded and his three sons were expelled, Peter succeeded his uncle without opposition in 1038.
 Peter's preference for his foreign courtiers led to a rebellion, which ended with his deposition in favor of a native lord, Samuel Aba, who was related to the royal family.
 Supported by Emperor Henry III, Peter returned and expelled Samuel in 1044.
 During his second rule, Peter accepted the emperor's suzerainty.
 His rule ended with a new rebellion, this time aimed at the restoration of paganism.
 There were many lords who opposed the destruction of the Christian monarchy.
 They proposed the crown to Andrew, one of Vazul's sons, who returned to Hungary, defeated Peter and suppressed the pagans in 1046.
 His cooperation with his brother, Béla, a talented military commander, ensured the Hungarians' victory over Emperor Henry III, who attempted to conquer the kingdom two times: in 1050 and 1053.

 A new civil war broke out when Duke Béla claimed the crown for himself in 1059, but his three sons accepted the rule of Solomon, Andrew I's son, in 1063.
 Bishop Maurus of Pécs wrote his Life of the hermits Benedict and Andrew Zorard—the earliest Hungarian hagiography—around this time.
 The young king and his cousins cooperated for almost a decade; for instance, they jointly defeated the Pechenegs plundering Transylvania in 1068.
 The power conflict in the royal family caused a new civil war in 1071.
 It lasted up to Solomon's abdication in favor of one of his cousins, Ladislaus, in the early 1080s.
 Ladislaus promulgated laws that prescribed draconian punishments against criminals.
 His laws also regulated the payment of customs duties, of tolls payable at fairs and fords, and of the tithes.
 He forbade Jews from holding Christian serfs, and introduced laws aiming at the conversion of local Muslims, who were known as Böszörménys.